rwieruch/blog_robinwieruch_content/lessons-learned-give-and-take.md

 Each year companies spend huge amounts of money to identify potential in their future leaders.
 It builds up on the flaw that talent comes first followed by motivation.
 But as research shows, by seeing potential in everyone, the pool of talent gets bigger and by encouraging everyone the is potential to grow is unleashed.
 "It turns out that motivation is the reason that people develop talent in the first place."

-"As Malcom Gladwell showed us in {{% a_blank "Outliers" "http://amzn.to/2oqJdq3" %}}, research led by psychologist Anders Ericsson reveals that attaining expertise in a domain typically requires ten thousand hours of deliberate practice.
+"As Malcom Gladwell showed us in {{% a_blank_no_follow "Outliers" "http://amzn.to/2oqJdq3" %}}, research led by psychologist Anders Ericsson reveals that attaining expertise in a domain typically requires ten thousand hours of deliberate practice.
 But what motivates people to practice at such length in the first place?
 This is where givers often enter the picture."

 In the end, it is not the talent or abilities of a person.
 It is the grit.
 It is the grit that givers see in their students.
 But as George Anders notes: "You can't take motivation for granted."